 (Your companion [the Prophet] has neither strayed nor is he deluded. )**( Nor does he speak out of his own desire. )** (It is but a revelation sent down [to him].) {53/3-4)

-Q) What are the attributes of prophet mohammad peace be upon him?
+Q) What are the attributes of prophet Muhammad peace be upon him?

 A) Prophet Muhammad (peace be upon him) is the last messenger of Allah.
 He is the best of creation.
-He is a role model on how to be of exemplary character, kindness, compassion, mercy, gratitude, thankfulness, courage, fearlessness, and an unwavering belief in his mission.
+He is a role model, an exemplary character of kindness, compassion, mercy, gratitude, thankfulness, courage, fearlessness, and an unwavering belief in his mission.
 Allah almighty praised him and said:

 (Indeed, you are of a great moral character.) . {68/4}